dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_4.md

 ## Worst case complexity

+The worst case complexity for the backward algorithm is given by the longuest descending chain or the longuest antichain in the ordering.
+WSTS gives decidability but no meaningful complexity bound.
+For instance, let us look at ordering on trees which we will use in [notes 11](notes_11.md).

 #### Embeddings of finite trees

 Let `T₁` and `T₂` by two finite rooted tree and `(X,≤)` be the set of nodes' labels with a WQO.